-The Ph.D. in Family Therapy program prepares graduates for careers as professors, researchers, supervisors, and senior clinicians.
-The Ph.D. in Family Therapy at Nova Southeastern University is fully accredited with the:
+The Ph.D. in Couple and Family Therapy program prepares graduates for careers as professors, researchers, supervisors, and senior clinicians.
+The Ph.D. in Couple and Family Therapy at Nova Southeastern University is fully accredited with the:

-The Ph.D. in Family Therapy is a 96-credit-hour program designed for individuals holding master's degrees who wish to fully grasp both the historical as well as cutting edge theory informing the current practice of family therapy.
+The Ph.D. in Couple and Family Therapy is an 81 – 114 variable credit program (depending on students educational background) designed for individuals holding master's degrees who wish to fully grasp both the historical as well as cutting edge theory informing the current practice of family therapy.
 The program is also dedicated to understanding the relationship between theoretical ideas and the variety of established and emerging schools of family therapy.
 The program is designed to enhance students' clinical skills in order to become top level practitioners, while at the same time demonstrating the place of qualitative and quantitative research in this pursuit.
 Graduates of the program should look forward to productive careers in academic, supervisory, clinic, and community-based employment settings.

-The Department of Family Therapy has full time faculty and supervisors that represent racial diversity as well as diversity in gender, age, and religion.
+The Department of Couple and Family Therapy (DFT) has full-time faculty and supervisors that represent racial diversity as well as diversity in gender, age, and religion.
 The part-time faculty and supervisors also include cultural, gender, age, sexual orientation, and religious diversity.
 The student body of the doctoral program reflects the rich cultural diversity of South Florida and across the nation as far as race, religion, gender, sexual orientation, and age.

 During the Ph.D. program, students may also fulfill the academic requirements for becoming a Clinical Member and Approved Supervisor in the American Association for Marriage and Family Therapy.
 The program's supervision course is approved for meeting the supervision course requirement for AAMFT Approved Supervisors.
 For licensed marriage and family therapists, additional training and supervision to become AAMFT Approved Supervisors is provided through the Brief Therapy Institute.